wso2/apk/README.md

     ```
     > **Note**
     >
-    > Services should be created in a different namespace than APK or Kubernetes System namespaces.
+    > Services should be created in a different namespace than Kubernetes Gateway or Kubernetes System namespaces.
     >
-    > APIs should be created in the APK deployment namespace.
+    > APIs should be created in the Kubernetes Gateway deployment namespace.
     >
     > Provide the router service external ip to `{router_service}` in below commands.